thaixuandang/ronin-documentation/blog/zkevms-explored.md

 **Logic Part:** Two main components of zkSync Era's logic part are Era virtual machine (EraVM) and system contracts.
 EraVM is a register-based VM written in Rust (based on the era-boojum library).
 Similar to modern operating systems, EraVM has a special feature called kernel mode in which privileged operations like calling system contracts are allowed.
 System contracts are smart contracts written in Solidity or Yul which can only be accessed by EraVM in kernel mode.
 Some logics of EVM are migrated to system contracts since it makes implementing native Account Abstraction (AA) easier.
 Moreover, writing smart contracts is much less of a hassle than building Rust ZK circuits.

-**Zero-knowledge Part:** zkSync Era's main proof system is Boojum - an instantiation of RedShift.
+**Zero-knowledge Part:** zkSync Era's main proof system is Boojum - an instantiation of RedShift[[10]](#10).
 A major source of inspiration for Boojum's design is Plonky2 - a transparent zk-SNARK tailored to fast recursive composition.
 In total, zkSync Era utilizes three types of ZK circuits: base-layer circuits, recursive-layer circuits and "AUX" circuits (see this document for more details).
 Overall, the proving architecture resembles a tree in which each node is a proof and every parent node is the aggregated proof of its children. zkSync Era's prover is able to scale horizontally as proof generation on base and recursive layers can be parallelized across a large cluster of CPUs or GPUs.
 <img src={zksync} width={1280} />
 <center>Prover architecture of zkSync Era.
 Source: [zkSync Era techdocs](https://github.com/matter-labs/era-zkevm_test_harness/tree/ac9744638662f7b1d701207291ff7695c75afd79/circuit_definitions)</center>